 Bringing those elbows further back and going past 45 degrees puts a lot more stress on the shoulders and takes the shoulder blades and tilts them forward.
 This ends up mashing up all the tissues in the shoulders, specifically the rotator cuffs.

 An alternative that you can do is the Narrow Grip Push Up.

 Narrow Grip Push Up

 I place my hands underneath my shoulders.
-I can go from the knees or the feet, and I lower down and press up.
+I can go from the knees or the feet, lower down and press up.
 The elbows are tight to me.
 My arms are tight to me.
-I have a good grip with the hands.
-I am lowering down to the floor and pressing back up.
-I am working the chest, or the pushing muscles, but also really isolating the tricep muscles.
+I have a good grip on my hands.
+And I am lowering down to the floor and pressing back up.
+I am working the chest, pushing and isolating the tricep muscles.

-This is a bodyweight cardio exercise that you often see people doing with the increased popularity of Crossfit.
-How it works is I am reaching back and I am walking backwards with my hands.
+This is a bodyweight cardio exercise that you often see people doing with the increased popularity of CrossFit.
+How it works is I am reaching back and walking backward with my hands.

-I can have my fingers pointed wherever I want, but the Crab Walk is just like the Tricep Dip.
+I can have my fingers pointed wherever I want, but the Crab Walk is like the Tricep Dip.
 You know what a normal range of motion for most people is.
-When you start going past 45 degrees, it puts unnecessary stress on the shoulders.
+When you start going past 45 degrees, it puts unnecessary stress on your shoulders.
 That unnecessary stress can lead to injuries.
-It can lead to a re-injury and could increase the risk of a future injury, so it is really not worth doing this exercise.
+It can lead to re-injury and could increase the risk of a future injury, so it is not worth doing this exercise.

 Now, there might be a sports performance reason that you do the exercise, but for the average person, it’s not an exercise that I recommend.

 This is a better exercise that you can do.
 I am in a four-point position.
 I will lift my knees slightly and alternate moving my arms and legs.